eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

 Lets say we are trying to evaluate five different outreach and incentive options in a consumer facing marketing campaign.
-For example, we want to evaluate Phone, direct mail, SMS, email and gift card incentives on a specific behavior change.
+For example, we want to evaluate a phone call, direct mail, SMS, email, and gift card incentives on a specific behavior change.
 We don't only want to see the **main** effects that each of the outreach options has on the outcome, but also the **interaction** effects between the different outreach options.
 In order to do so, we are going to need to use a **factorial design**!

 This is what we call a $$ 2^5 $$ factorial design because it has five different **factors** with two **levels** each.
 The $$ 2^5 $$ notation is convenient because it quickly tells us how many different treatment combinations we are going to need.
 In this case we will need 32 distinct treatment combinations in order to evaluate all five main effects, ten 2-factor effects, ten 3-factor effects, five 4-factor effects and one 5-factor effect.
 We can illustrate the design in a table.

-For example, experimental group #1 will receive Phone, Direct Mail, SMS, Email and a Gift Card.
-While group #8 will only receive Phone and Direct Mail.
+For example, experimental group #1 will receive a phone call, direct mail, SMS, email, and a gift card.
+While group #8 will only receive a phone call and direct mail.

 | Experimental Group      | Phone     | Direct Mail  | SMS | Email | Gift Card|